pablodecm/phd_thesis/src/106_chapter_6.md

-are shown by the validation loss, which corresponds to the approximate expected variance of parameter $s$, as a function of the training step for 10 random-initialised instances of the \textsc{INFERNO} model corresponding to Benchmark 2.
+are shown by the validation loss, which corresponds to the approximate expected variance of parameter $s$, as a function of the training step for 10 random-initialised instances of the [INFERNO]{.smallcaps} model corresponding to Benchmark 2.
 All inference-aware models were trained during 200 epochs with SGD using mini-batches of 2000 observations and a learning rate $\gamma=10^{-6}$.
 All the model initialisations